 Previously they handled their inventory by customising their e-Commerce site.
 As the business grew, it became challenging to manage the costing information.
 Finance reporting was both tedious and inaccurate.

-They faced difficulty reconciling the payments with sales.
-There was daily confusion with the delivery when orders were changed or rejected by customers.
-Managing a refund and updating the changes to sales orders used to be very tedious works.
+They faced difficulty settling the payments with sales.
+There was confusion with the delivery when orders were changed by customers.
+Managing a refund and updating the changes to sales orders used to be very tedious.

 With the implementation of the ERP and mobility terminals at their warehouse, handling goods receive, shipment, inventory balance became transparent.
 Their stock balance is integrated online, and their potential customers have visibility of product availability and delivery status.
 Business flow is integrated to finance, making the management reporting much more accessible.